rackerlabs/support-how-to/content/cloud-backup/install-or-update-the-cloud-backup-agent-on-linux.md

         sudo service driveclient start

-### Install the agent on RPM-based systems, such as CentOS &reg; and Red Hat &reg;
+### Install the agent on RPM-based systems, such as CentOS and Red Hat

+For CentOS&reg; and Red Hat&reg;, use the following steps:

-1. Use SSH to log in to your server, and run any commands as a user with sudo or superuser privileges.
+1. Use SSH to log in to your server and run any commands as a user with sudo or superuser privileges.

 2. Download and install the updater.